 While Corning, New York, is a vibrant city with a great downtown that’s filled with small-town charms, its name is nearly synonymous with the glass company that has dominated the town for nearly 150 years.
-Today, visitors come from around the world to tour the amazing Corning Museum of Glass on the outskirts of the community.
+Today, visitors come from around the world to tour the amazing Corning Museum of Glass on the outskirts of the community (as well as The Rockwell Museum in town).

 Corning Glass Works, now Corning Incorporated, began as the Bay State Glass Company in Massachusetts in 1851.
 After moving several times, the company settled in Corning, New York, in 1868.